Hamzali/echoes-backend/README.md

 #Echoes API

--To build:
+To build:

 ```
 $npm install
-$start the mongodb database
+(start the mongodb database at local)
 $npm start
 ```